KiranWarren/KiranWarren_T1A1/README.md

 ### Access to a user's personal information (medical, family, financial, personal attributes such as sexuality, religion or beliefs)

+_Small blurb about how IT professionals can come into contact with personal info_

 - IT professionals must read and understand the privacy policy that is given to users.
 They must also understand how it applies to the way in which they handle user's data.
 - IT professionals must know who the key privacy officer is at their workplace, and understand their responsibilities.
 Any potential privacy issues that an IT professional encounters should be raised with the privacy officer or someone senior.
 - IT professionals must consider privacy during the planning stage of the project, for example, conducting privacy impact assessments.